martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack.
-The identity of the peer at the TLS layer is not guranteed to be the same as the identity of the signaling peer.
+The identity of the peer at the TLS layer is not guaranteed to be the same as the identity of the signaling peer.

 It is important to note that multiple connections can be created within the same signaling session.
-An attacker can concatenate only part of a session, choosing to terminate some connections (and optionally forward data) while arranging to have peers interact directly for other connections.
+An attacker might concatenate only part of a session, choosing to terminate some connections (and optionally forward data) while arranging to have peers interact directly for other connections.
 It is even possible to have different peers interact for each connection.
 This means that the actual identity of the peer for one connection might differ from the peer on another connection.

 Information extracted from a TLS connection therefore MUST NOT be used in a secondary protocol outside of that connection if that protocol relies on the